bpolaszek/bpolaszek/README.md

 - 🌐 [**psr7-js**](https://github.com/bpolaszek/psr7-js): URL manipulation in JS like PSR-7 in PHP.
 - 🧩 [**match-operator**](https://github.com/bpolaszek/match-operator): A JavaScript port of PHP's `match` operator.
 - 🎲 [**bentools-picker**](https://github.com/bpolaszek/picker-js): A Javascript library to easily pick a random item from an array, with weight management.
+- 🔐 [**letsdecrypt**](https://github.com/bpolaszek/letsdecrypt): High-level API to encrypt and decrypt secrets using AES, RSA and ECC algorithms.

 ---